 If you do invest in Meta, it may be best to avoid looking at the daily price changes and avoid worrying about whether you're making money in the short term.

 Facebook got off to a rocky start, but it has made a lot of money for investors.
 The stock was at first a letdown despite the big hype that came with its 2012 initial public offering.
 Technical problems kept some orders from going through.
 Also, the stock price, which began at $38, rose just 23 cents on its first day on May 18, 2012.
 Shares fell to well below $30 for many months, and it would be over a year before stock buyers started to see large gains.

 It Doesn't Pay a Dividend

-You May Own the Stock Already
+You May Own the Stock Now

 The Bottom Line

 NOTE: The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
-Investing involves risk including the possible loss of principal.
+Investing involves risk, including the possible loss of principal.